microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Academies/Sentinel Academy.md

 Tags:
 - academy content
 - microsoft security academy
-- siem & xdr
-- sentinel academy
 ---

 ## Microsoft Sentinel Academy
 Welcome to the Microsoft Sentinel Academy.
 Explore Microsoft Sentinel video sessions with demos delivered directly to partners, relevant certifications, and further resources.

-The Microsoft Sentinel Academy teaches you how to stop threats before they happen with Microsoft Sentinel's cloud and large-scale intelligence, making threat detection and response faster with AI.
-Learn how to collect data at scale or how to detect, investigate, and hunt threats.
-Dive into training that highlights incident response with built-in orchestration, automation, and AI.

 #### Stay connected with the [Microsoft Sentinel Blog](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/bg-p/MicrosoftSentinelBlog).